Becksteinlab/lammps/doc/src/dump_image.rst

        *fcolor* args = fix-ID color
          fix-ID = ID of the fix
-         color = name of color for image objects provided by this fix *bitrate* arg = rate
+         color = name of color for image objects provided by this fix *ftrans* args = fix-ID transparency
+         fix-ID = ID of the fix
+         transparency = transparency for image objects provided by this fix when using "const" color style *bitrate* arg = rate
          rate = target bitrate for movie in kbps *framerate* arg = fps